-There is a prevailing perception in the field of recruitment that job descriptions, which typically consist of detailed responsibilities and requirements, buzz words and company rhetoric are the primary means for identifying the best fit for an organization and often used as a marketing tool to attract candidates.
+There is a prevailing perception in the field of recruitment that job descriptions, which typically consist of detailed responsibilities and requirements, buzz words, and company rhetoric are the primary means for identifying the best fit for an organization and are often used as a marketing tool to attract candidates.
 However, a job description is a mere shell and often they don’t include other critical aspects such as workplace dynamics, compatibility equations for the right fit, the challenges of the job, and critical deliverables expected of a top performer.

 In a recent search assignment I undertook, a professional firm was seeking a “thought leader”, CAO, for the supervision and management of all administrative operations in an office that expected to double the number of professionals hired.
-Some of the challenges included the following: a complacent staff, an executive manager whose effectiveness had eroded, professionals feeling the pain of not having the support they needed to meet client service requirements and the lack of essential leadership to implement the strategic plan of growth in the office.
+Some of the challenges included the following: a complacent staff, an executive manager whose effectiveness had eroded, professionals feeling the pain of not having the support they needed to meet client service requirements, and the lack of essential leadership to implement the strategic plan of growth in the office.

-A collaborative dialogue with the client is essential–asking the questions that will offer insights into their vision and goals.
+A collaborative dialogue with the client is essential–asking questions that will offer insights into their vision and goals.
 The next step of the search was to envision the ideal candidate and create a profile that would meet the unique performance needs.
 What should be different about the new leader compared to the predecessor?
 A large measure of gravitas would be required–someone who had sat at the executive table, as an active participant in discussions and gained the respect of staff at all levels.
-In addition, the successful candidate would have demonstrated accomplishments in the development, team building, growth and strategic design of human capital.
+In addition, the successful candidate would have demonstrated accomplishments in the development, team building, growth, and strategic design of human capital.
 The candidate’s resume and interview would illustrate a pattern of achievement in these areas.
-Other key attributes would be the personality and energy to lead a team of highly intelligent and ambitious professionals, gain their confidence as well as resonate with an executive who is collaborative, creative and very capable of requiring accountability–a skilled team player.
-Given the expected growth in the organization, the ability to help navigate the risks, profits and liabilities would also require the experience and financial acumen in staying on course and remaining profitable.
+Other key attributes would be the personality and energy to lead a team of highly intelligent and ambitious professionals, gain their confidence as well as resonate with an executive who is collaborative, creative, and very capable of requiring accountability–a skilled team player.
+Given the expected growth in the organization, the ability to help navigate the risks, profits, and liabilities would also require the experience and financial acumen in staying on course and remain profitable.

 Karen Sadowski, President